MuAbCh/TableTennis/README.md

 Load the bitstream onto the FPGA.
 Power on the DE1-SoC board and start playing!

-We want to reference Rahim Moosa and PorjectF, as we learned some things from and used them as references. https://github.com/rahimmoosa/DE1-SOC_Pong_Game https://projectf.io
+We utilized the amazing learning material provided by ProjectF and used Rahim Moosa's pong game as a reference.
+Here are their respective links: https://github.com/rahimmoosa/DE1-SOC_Pong_Game https://projectf.io